mmisw/mmiorr-docs/docs/semweb.md

 abstract concepts, web pages, numbers, and strings.

-In RDF, the basic element of knowledge representation is the _triple_, which establishes a concrete connection between specific resources with the form:
+In RDF, the basic element of knowledge representation is the _triple_, which establishes a concrete connection between specific resources, and has the form:

 &lt;_subject_> &lt;_predicate_> &lt;_object_>